-Spotify Wrapped is here: who dominated streaming in 2021?
+Spotify Wrapped is here: Who dominated streaming in 2021?

-Spotify launches its year-end ‘Wrapped’ campaign on December 1st, unveiling the top artists, albums, podcasts and songs from the year for its more than 300 million users.
+Spotify launches its year-end ‘Wrapped’ campaign on December 1, unveiling the top artists, albums, podcasts, and songs from the year for its more than 300 million users.

 So who soundtracked this most unusual 2021?